bakgeldia/NFT_Marketplace/README.md

 ## Usage

-###Pinata key and secret
+### Pinata key and secret
 - In the file [.env], which is under the root directory of the repository, insert your own Pinata account key and secret that is shown after signing up.
 <img src="/screenshots/4.png" alt="Alt text" title="Optional title">
 - After that, in the file [hardhat.config.js] under the section [goerli] add the private key of your Metamask account.

-!!!
-NOTE: Do not share your private key with other people.
+# !NOTE: Do not share your private key with other people.

 ## Examples